What is the full form of CBSE

 CBSE: Central Board of Secondary Education

 CBSE stands for Central Board of Secondary Education.
-It is one of the leading board in public and private schools in India.
+It is one of the leading boards in public and private schools in India.
 It is headquartered in New Delhi.
-Apart from their headquarters, there are other regional offices in Delhi, Chennai, Guwahati, Allahabad, Ajmer, Panchkula etc. As of July 2017, Rakesh Kumar Chaturvedi is the chairman of CBSE.
-He is a Madhya Pradesh cadre IAS officer of 1987 batch.
+Apart from their headquarters, there are other regional offices in Delhi, Chennai, Guwahati, Allahabad, Ajmer, Panchkula, etc. As of July 2017, Rakesh Kumar Chaturvedi is the chairman of CBSE.
+He is a Madhya Pradesh cadre IAS officer of the 1987 batch.

-- To define appropriate academic approaches for stress free, holistic and child centered education without compromising on quality
+- To define appropriate academic approaches for stress-free, holistic, and child-centred education without compromising on quality.

-- To monitor and analyze the quality of academic activities on the basis of feedback collected from different stakeholders
+- To monitor and analyse the quality of academic activities on the basis of feedback collected from different stakeholders.

-- To organize capacity building programs to update the skills and professional competency of teachers
+- Organize capacity-building programs to update the skills and professional competency of teachers.

-- To prescribe the format and conditions of exams and conduct final exams of 10th and 12th class
+- To prescribe the format and conditions of exams and conduct final exams of 10th and 12th classes.

-- To affiliate the institutions who fulfills the requirements of CBSE
+- To affiliate with the institutions that fulfil the requirements of CBSE.

 Regional offices of CBSE: It has 10 regional offices.

 CBSE was established on 3 November 1962.
 It is affiliated with all Kendriya Vidyalayas, all Jawahar Navodaya Vidyalaya, private schools, and most of the schools approved by the Central Government of India.

 - The Central Board of Secondary Education conducts the final examination every year for class 10th and 12th students.